top of page

 A typical day's menu to meet magnesium requirements could look like this:

-- Breakfast : A bowl of cooked oatmeal with milk OR Avocado sandwich, Milk
+• Breakfast : A bowl of cooked oatmeal with milk or Avocado sandwich with milk

 It's important to vary your food choices to ensure that you get not only magnesium but also a wide range of other nutrients necessary for good health.
 Remember that while it's important to focus on diet to meet your nutritional needs, some individuals may still require supplements to reach their recommended magnesium intake.
 This should always be done in consultation with a healthcare provider.